cockroachdb/docs/v21.2/node-shutdown.md

 Run [`cockroach node decommission`](cockroach-node.html) to decommission the node and rebalance its range replicas.
 For specific instructions and additional guidelines, see the [example](#remove-nodes).

 {{site.data.alerts.callout_danger}}
 Do **not** terminate the node process, delete the storage volume, or remove the VM before a `decommissioning` node has [changed its membership status](#status-change) to `decommissioned`.
-This will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and the remaining ranges will be under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
-If the data store is destroyed (e.g., by removing a VM), this will permanently damage the cluster, requiring manual repair with potential data loss.
+Prematurely terminating the process will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and leave the remaining ranges under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
 {{site.data.alerts.end}}

 ### Terminate the node process